Stephen Curry: Sophomore season

-In his sophomore season in 2007–08, Curry had grown to his adult height of 6 ft 3 in (1.91 m) and again led the Southern Conference in scoring, averaging 25.5 points per game while adding 4.7 rebounds per game and 2.8 assists per game.
-He led the Wildcats to a 26–6 regular-season record, and a 20–0 conference record.
-As a result of Curry's exceptional play, Davidson earned its third straight NCAA tournament bid.
+In his sophomore season in 2007–08, Curry helped the Wildcats to a 26–6 regular-season record, a 20–0 conference record, and a trip to the 2008 NCAA tournament.

 On March 21, 2008, Davidson matched up with seventh-seeded Gonzaga.
-Gonzaga led by 11 points early in the second half but Curry went on to score 30 points in the half to push Davidson to their first NCAA Tournament win since 1969, 82–76.
-Curry ended the game with 40 points while also going 8-for-10 from three-point range.
-On March 23, Davidson played second-seeded Georgetown in the second round of the NCAA Tournament.
-Georgetown, ranked eighth nationally, entered the game as a heavy favorite after an appearance in the Final Four in 2007.
-Curry managed just five points in the first half of the game as Davidson trailed by as many as 17 points, but his 25 second-half points led Davidson to a 74–70 comeback victory.

-On March 28, 2008, Curry led Davidson to another win, against third-seeded Wisconsin.
-Curry scored 33 points as Davidson won 73–56 to advance to the Elite 8.
+Gonzaga led by 11 points early in the second half but Curry went on to score 30 points in the half to push Davidson to their first NCAA tournament win since 1969 with a score of 82–76.
+Curry ended the game with 40 points while also going 8-of-10 from three-point range.
+On March 23, Davidson played second-seeded Georgetown in the second round, with Curry scoring just five points in the first half of the game as Davidson trailed by as many as 17 points.
+His 25 second-half points led Davidson to a 74–70 comeback victory.
+On March 28, Curry led Davidson to another win, against third-seeded Wisconsin.
+He scored 33 points as Davidson won 73–56 to advance to the Elite 8.
 Curry joined Clyde Lovellette, Jerry Chambers, and Glenn Robinson as the only college players to score over 30 points in their first four career NCAA tournament games.
 Curry also tied Darrin Fitzgerald of Butler for the single-season record for most three-pointers with 158.
-On March 30, 2008, he set the record, against the top-seeded Kansas Jayhawks, with his 159th three-pointer of the season.
+On March 30, he set the record, against the top-seeded Kansas Jayhawks, with his 159th three-pointer of the season.
 Curry scored 25 points in the game but Davidson lost 59–57, and the Jayhawks went on to win the championship.

 Curry finished the season averaging 25.9 points, 2.9 assists, and 2.1 steals per game.
 He was named to the Associated Press' All-America Second Team on March 31, 2008.
-He also was named the Most Outstanding Player of the Midwest Region of the 2008 NCAA tournament, becoming the first player from a team not making the Final Four to do so since Juwan Howard of Michigan in 1994.
+He also was named the Most Outstanding Player of the Midwest Region of the NCAA tournament, becoming the first player from a team not making the Final Four to do so since Juwan Howard of Michigan in 1994.
 Curry was nominated for an ESPY in the Breakthrough Player of the Year category.